Grabbing the Bull by the Horns: Why Human Rights Matter for Sickle Cell Disease

 Discrimination is being treated unfairly due to specific personal characteristics.
 Such characteristics, which are protected under various human rights laws, include those that relate to disability, race, ancestry, place of origin, ethnic origin, colour, citizenship, religion, creed, sex, sexual orientation, age, marital status, and family status.

 Discrimination can happen explicitly – for example, an employer refusing to hire a woman because she ‘might get pregnant and take time off.’
-Discrimination can also happen through an action, rule, or requirement that disproportionately affects members of a certain group – for example, requiring police officers to be more than six feet tall may disproportionately excludes women.
+Discrimination can also happen through an action, rule, or requirement that disproportionately affects members of a certain group – for example, requiring police officers to be more than six feet tall may disproportionately exclude women.

 What are Human Rights Laws and how can they help?